Prosecco 101: How To Choose This Bubbly Delight

 Grape Varieties and Production Of Prosecco

-This process is different from the traditional method used to produce Champagne and involves a secondary, high-pressure fermentation where carbon dioxide is produced, resulting in the signature bubbles found in Prosecco.
+This process is different from the traditional method used to produce Champagne and involves a secondary, high-pressure fermentation where carbon dioxide is produced, resulting in the signature bubbles found in Prosecco (This post may contain Amazon affiliate links.
+By clicking on an affiliate link I may financially benefit at no extra cost to you.)

 Styles and Sweetness Levels In Each Bottle Of Prosecco